bjoern-hempel/service-checker/README.md

 ### A.3) Local installation with git (no root credentials needed)

-Use this local installation, if you want to install this checker tool into your own home directory or you don't have root credentials.
+Use this local installation if you want to install this checker tool into your own home directory or you don't have root credentials.

 ```
 user$ mkdir ~/service-checker